UserLock SSO Assistant

 This feature allows you to synchronize your Active Directory and Azure Active Directory users without using Azure AD Connect.
 If you are using Azure AD Connect, you do not need to perform this operation.

-On the home page, choose "Synchronize Active Directory and Azure Active Directory users".
+On the home page, choose "Synchronize Active Directory and Azure Active Directory (now Microsoft Entra ID) users".